splunk/docker-logging-plugin/README.md

 # What does Splunk Connect for Docker do?
 Splunk Connect for Docker is a plug-in that extends and expands Docker's logging capabilities so that customers can push their Docker and container logs to their Splunk on-premise or cloud deployment.

 Splunk Connect for Docker is a supported open source product.
-Customers with an active Splunk support contract receive Splunk Extension support under the Splunk Support Policy.
-Splunk Connect for Docker is not supported on windows.
-Please refer to Docker Engine managed plugin system documentation on support for Microsoft Windows and other platforms as well as Prerequisites in this document.
+Customers with an active Splunk support contract receive Splunk Extension support under the Splunk Support Policy, which can be found at https://www.splunk.com/en_us/legal/splunk-software-support-policy.html.

+See the Docker Engine managed plugin system documentation at https://docs.docker.com/engine/extend/ on support for Microsoft Windows and other platforms.
+See the Prerequisites in this document for more information about system requirements.

 # Prerequisites
 Before you install Splunk Connect for Docker, make sure your system meets the following minimum prerequisites: